Visa policy of India: Restricted and protected area permits

 A Protected Area Permit (PAP) is required to enter the states of Arunachal Pradesh and Sikkim and some parts of the states of Himachal Pradesh, Jammu and Kashmir, Rajasthan and Uttarakhand.
 A Restricted Area Permit (RAP) is required to enter the Andaman and Nicobar Islands and parts of Sikkim.
 Some of these requirements are occasionally lifted for a year at a time.
 Permits are not required for nationals of Bhutan travelling by air to/from Thimphu via Bagdogra and for nationals of Nepal travelling by air to/from Kathmandu (if travelling by land a pass issued by either the Foreigners Regional Registration Office, Superintendent of police or the diplomatic representation of India in Bhutan or Nepal is required).
 Special permits are needed to enter Lakshadweep Islands.
 Maldivian citizens are allowed to visit Minicoy island for fifteen days if allowed by the High Commissioner of India to the Maldives.

 Pakistani passport holders and persons of Pakistani origin

-Persons who ever held Pakistani citizenship, or who have a parent or spouse that held Pakistani citizenship are ineligible for e-Visas, and so must apply to their local Indian mission for visas.
+Any person who has ever held Pakistani citizenship, or who has a parent or a spouse that has held Pakistani citizenship are ineligible for e-Visas, and therefore must apply to their local Indian mission for visas.
 Applicants who once held Pakistani citizenship require lengthy processing times, while foreign spouses and those of Pakistani origin who never held Pakistani citizenship typically experience shorter processing times.
 India also forbids Pakistani applicants with dual nationality from applying on their non-Pakistani passport.
+As of April 2025, India has cancelled visas allotted to Pakistani citizens with visa issuance suspended indefinitely.